prathapaparna/aws/vpc/README.md

 **VPN and Direct Connect:**
 - A Virtual Private Network (VPN) or AWS Direct Connect can be used to securely connect your VPC to your on-premises network.

+## Vpc connections
+- Instances within the same VPC can communicate using their private IPs without the need for an internet gateway or NAT gateway.
+This can be achieved by properly configuring the security groups.
+- By using a **VPC endpoint**, we can securely connect vpc to AWS services and other services without using the internet or a NAT gateway.
+This ensures that traffic between your VPC and the service stays entirely within the AWS network, improving security and reducing costs.
+     - there are 2 types of vpc endpoints
+        - **Gateway Endpoints** are used for S3 and DynamoDB, adding entries in the VPC’s route table.
+        - **Interface Endpoints** are used for many other services, creating ENIs in subnets for private connectivity.